-S&DR Discovery Trail
+S&DR Trail of Discovery

 Intro

-The trail closely follows the original 26-mile-route of the world's first passenger and goods train journey on the Stockton and Darlington Railway (S&DR) line on the 27 September 1825.
-On this path you will find notable highlights including the world's first train platform, the oldest railway bridge in continuous use and buildings that housed the cutting-edge technology of the time.
+Along the path you will find notable highlights including the world's first train platform, the oldest railway bridge in continuous use and sites that housed the cutting-edge technology of the time.

 Key moments of the trail